 What is the purchase price for the practice?
-It's important that you and the selling dentist come to an agreement about the price you'll pay for the practice.
+It's important that you and the selling dentist or doctor come to an agreement about the price you'll pay for the practice.
 A well-drafted letter of intent with the full purchase price and sometimes the tax allocation of that amount--can help avoid significant conflict in the buying process further down the road.

 What assets are included in the price of the practice?
 Typically, your purchase price will include equipment, the patient list, and other key assets of the practice.
 Make sure to consider:

 Note that it's not necessarily the specific list that's important when you're drafting your letter of intent.
 Rather, it's important that you and the seller are in agreement about the terms of the sale.
 You don't want to be surprised later in the selling process by items that aren't included as part of the sale!

 Are accounts receivable included in the purchase of the practice?
 Sometimes, the selling dentist or doctor will want to continue to collect their own accounts receivable.
 In a usual agreement where the selling dentist keeps their accounts receivable, the selling dentist will continue to collect on them for around 3 to 6 months following the purchase of the practice.
 In some cases, you may offer to help collect for a percentage of the collections.
 In other cases, the selling dentist is ready to walk away from the practice altogether, leaving you free to purchase the accounts receivable along with the rest of the practice.